 Andrew Johnston began his book trade career working at Foyles Bookshop and after almost three years decided to travel to Australia where he started as a Sales Rep for the then Hutchinson Group, eventually managing the Sydney office for what was to become Random House Australia.
 After twelve years Andrew returned to London to work for the Penguin Group as Special Sales Manager across all hardback and paperback imprints, then moving to Shropshire in 1990 having been appointed as Sales and Marketing Director with Airlife Publishing in Shrewsbury.
 He left to establish his own business Quiller Publishing in 2001 by acquiring Quiller Press and then a further four publishing companies including Kenilworth Press, previously owned by IPG Patron David Blunt.
 Quiller Publishing was acquired by IPG member Amberley Publishing in 2021.
 Andrew was Chairman of the Independent Publishers Guild from 2009-2011 and was a member of the IPG Board for eight years and credits the IPG with being an invaluable and constant source of inspiration and support throughout his independent publishing career.

 Philip Kogan started Kogan Page in 1967 after serving as publishing director of Cornmarket Press.The first titles were to do with industrial training and transport but the list quickly developed a much broader base in management and other subjects.
 A global business developed, with offices in the US and India.
-Philip was an early member and Chair of the IPG (and recently honorary Patron), and was also for some years Treasurer of the PA.
-Philip's daughter Helen has now run Kogan Page since 2006.
+Philip played a huge part in making the IPG what it is today, having been an early member before serving as Chair between 1975-1977.
+He was awarded the IPG Patrons' Lifetime Achievement Award in 2007 and became an honorary IPG Patron in 2017, and was also for some years Treasurer of the PA.
+Philip's daughter Helen has run Kogan Page since 2006.